Looking for the best safari in Tanzania? Go south!

 The vastness

 The combined area of Ruaha and Nyerere national parks is almost double the combined area of the whole of the Ngorongoro Conservation Area (not just the crater), and Serengeti and Tarangire national parks.
 In addition, Ruaha and Nyerere only have a sixth of the number of safari lodges found in the three parks to the north.
 This equates to an area of 1,180km2 per property in the south, compared to an area of 91km2 per property in the north.
-Of course, a property could have only 15 beds like Kwihala Camp, or it could have 100 beds like some Serengeti hotels, so this comparison does not offer accuracy down to the level of available space per person, but it’s clear that the south offers an experience with fewer tourists in a larger amount of space.
+Of course, a property could have only 16 beds like Jabali Ridge, or it could have 100 beds like some Serengeti hotels, so this comparison does not offer accuracy down to the level of available space per person, but it’s clear that the south offers an experience with fewer tourists in a larger amount of space.

 The wildlife